Mets get offense from Vientos, Marte and Iglesias before maligned bullpen holds off Nationals 8-7

 TRAINER’S ROOM

-Nationals: RHP Josiah Gray (right elbow/forearm flexor strain) is scheduled to throw 50 pitches in a live bullpen Tuesday.
-If everything goes well, he will be sent on a rehab assignment after that. ...
-Washington SS CJ Abrams (shoulder) sat out his third straight game and CF Jacob Young (hand) missed his second in a row.
+Nationals: RHP Josiah Gray (right elbow/forearm flexor strain) is scheduled to throw 50 pitches against hitters Tuesday.
+If everything goes well, he’ll be sent on a rehab assignment after that. … Washington SS CJ Abrams (shoulder) sat out his third straight game and CF Jacob Young (hand) missed his second in a row.
 Nationals manager Dave Martinez said Abrams is making progress but Young was still sore during pregame hitting.

 UP NEXT